inrydberg/mattermost-sticker-bot/README.md

 The bot will:
 - ✅ Connect to Mattermost WebSocket
-- ✅ Start web picker on http://localhost:3333
+- ✅ Start web picker on configured ASS_PORT (default 3333)
 - ✅ Initialize cache manager
 - ✅ Begin listening for commands